osamuyiohenhen/Twitch-Chat-Analysis/README.md

 ### 1. Asynchronous Data Ingestion
 **Challenge:**
-Twitch chat is extremely bursty---A hype moment can spike traffic from 5 &rarr; 100 messages/second instantly, causing many scrapers to freeze or drop packets.
+Twitch chat is extremely bursty &mdash; A hype moment can spike traffic from 5 &rarr; 100 messages/second instantly, causing many scrapers to freeze or drop packets.

 **Solution:**
 An `asyncio` + `twitchAPI` ingestion pipeline to handle the WebSocket connection.
 This prevents blocking and ensures stability even when message volume surges.